dapplo/Dapplo.Utils/README.md

 # Dapplo.Utils
-Some basic utilities used through multiple projects
+Some basic utilities used through multiple dapplo projects

+WORK IN PROGRESS